Dr. Michael Sherry

 Phone: (813) 974-3533

-Dr. Sherry holds a BA from Princeton University, and an MA and PhD from Michigan State.
+Dr. Sherry holds a BA from Princeton University, and an MA and PhD from Michigan State University.
 Before joining the USF faculty in 2015, he taught English teachers in Pennsylvania and Michigan.
 Dr. Sherry began his teaching career as a middle and high school literature and drama teacher in New Jersey and has also taught in Europe.

 Dr. Sherry teaches graduate and undergraduate courses in classroom communication, English teaching methods, and writing pedagogies.
 He specializes in developing professional practices through the use of tools like reflective writing, digital video, and teacher portfolios.